Here is where you will find the latest news about what New Jersey Catholic Daughters are doing to spread Unity and Charity throughout the State.

 A Message from the State Regent

-Congratulations to Court Anastasia #1041, Teaneck, celebrating their 90th Anniversary in February; Court St. Rose of Lima #737, Freehold, celebrating their 95th Anniversary in April; and Court St. Mary of the Lake #310, Lakewood, celebrating their 100th Anniversary in April.
-You should all be proud of your service to the Catholic Daughters of the Americas and all the good works you have accomplished over the years.
+Congratulations to Court Giese #439, Gloucester City, celebrating their 100th Anniversary in December and Court Joan of Arc #425 celebrating their 100th Anniversary in October; You should all be proud of your service to the Catholic Daughters of the Americas and all the good works you have accomplished over the years.

 Raffle tickets have been mailed to all the Courts.
 Tickets are $1.00 each and there are 5 tickets in a book.
 This raffle benefits our Scholarship Fund.
 As you know, we award a $1,000.00 scholarship for 4 years to a graduating senior who is a son/daughter or grandson/granddaughter of a Catholic Daughter.
 This totals an outlay of $4,000.00 each year ($1,000.00 each for our new Freshman plus our Sophomore, Junior and Senior).
-We did not have a fundraiser for this purpose for several years, and we have been playing catch-up since then.
 We ask each Catholic Daughter to take one book (more if you can).
 Thank you so much for your support of this project.

 In Unity and Charity,

 Christmas decorations are put away.
 The house is back to normal, the Church tells us we are now in ordinary times.
 Don’t be sad for Emanuel, God, is with us.
 Besides, we have started Lent, and in this season we should be thinking more about God and His love for us.